CLAUSE 1 — PLATFORM NATURE, LIMITATION OF LIABILITY, AND CLIENT INDEMNITY

 - (d) any traffic accident, road traffic incident, or collision involving the Client's drivers or vehicles, whether or not the driver was en route to a job dispatched through the Platform;

-- (e) any dispute, claim, or liability arising between the Client and any end-user of the towing or recovery service; and
+- (e) any dispute, claim, or liability arising between the Client and any end-user of the towing or recovery service, including any consumer who booked through the Towpal marketplace;

 1.4 Aggregate Liability Cap

-Without prejudice to Clause 1.3, the Company's total aggregate liability to the Client under or in connection with this Agreement, howsoever arising, shall not in any circumstances exceed the total Monthly Recurring Revenue ("MRR") fees paid by the Client to the Company in the three (3) calendar months immediately preceding the event giving rise to the claim.
+Without prejudice to Clause 1.3, the Company's total aggregate liability to the Client under or in connection with this Agreement, howsoever arising — including in respect of any failure, interruption, or malfunction of the Towpal Integration — shall not in any circumstances exceed the total Monthly Recurring Revenue ("MRR") fees paid by the Client to the Company in the three (3) calendar months immediately preceding the event giving rise to the claim.
+For the avoidance of doubt, the value of any Towpal-originated consumer transactions, lead revenue, or Merchant of Record receipts shall not be taken into account in calculating this cap.

 1.5 Client Indemnity